 The Debate Within the Debate

-When the debate first came out, I did not have time to listen to the entire thing.
+After its release, I did not have time to listen to the entire debate.
 I began to bounce around just to get a taste for how it went.
 What I found interested was how little the conversation was actually about Mary.

 As I searched throughout the link, it came as no surprise that Sungenis argued in the way he has every time in the past.
 There was more debate about the apostolic Jerusalem council in Acts 15 than there was about the doctrine of Mary’s immaculate conception.

 This is, in a very meaningful way, an honest approach from the Roman Catholic position.
-Dr. Sungenis focusing more on Acts 15 demonstrates the point Catholics believe all the Marian doctrines, the immaculate conception specifically, simply because Rome says they must.
+Dr. Sungenis focusing more on Acts 15 demonstrates the real reason Catholics believe all the Marian doctrines, the immaculate conception specifically, because Rome says they must.

-Sungenis was not able to defend this from the Scriptures, nor from history, and he barely tried to.
-Rather, his attempt is to prove from Acts 15 that Peter was the head of a council which made an infallible, dogmatic decision about doctrine, and that therefore, Rome’s council which defined this Marian dogma some 18 centuries later, shares that authority.
+Sungenis was not able to defend the immaculate concecption from the Scriptures, nor from history; he barely tried to.
+Rather, his attempt is to prove from Acts 15 that Peter was the head of a council which made an infallible, dogmatic decision about doctrine, and therefore, Rome’s council which defined this Marian dogma some 18 centuries later, shares that authority.

-Sungenis’ debate style was essentially an admission that apart from an a priori commitment to Rome’s authority claim, one would never reach the conclusion that the Catholic is forced to be committed to.
-Regardless of the facts that many fathers whom the church has exalted to the Sainthood denied this doctrine, regardless of its absence from the Scriptures, the Church has spoken, and that settles it.
+Sungenis’ debate style was essentially an admission that apart from an a priori commitment to Rome’s claim to absolute authority, one would never reach the conclusion to which the Catholic must be committed.
+Regardless of the fact that many fathers, whom the the Roman church has exalted to Sainthood, denied this doctrine, regardless of its absence from the Scriptures, the Church has spoken, and that settles it.

-That is why, this debate really turned more into a debate about Sola Scriptura (Scritpture Alone) rather than a debate about the actual topic of Mary’s sinful disposition.
+That is why this debate really devolved more into a debate about Sola Scriptura (Scripture Alone) rather than a debate about the actual topic of Mary’s sinful disposition.